 This was such a beautiful book.
 It made a great read aloud for my 8 and 10 year old boys.
 We loved learning about what life would have been like for the Vikings.
 Such a great story of friendship and freedom.

 It was hard to read and children had a hard time following along.

 Jon’s life is a good one.
 After all, his charge is to train hunting falcons for Eric the Red in Greenland.
-The the arrival of a pair of merchant ships changes the course of his life.
-He soon finds himself on an expedition to Vineland, a mysterious new land found in the wet, with his friends and one of the king’s own falcons.
+The arrival of a pair of merchant ships changes the course of his life.
+He soon finds himself on an expedition to Vineland, a mysterious new land found in the west, with his friends and one of the king’s own falcons.

 Full of adventure, kindness, friendship, and hope, The Falcon of Eric the Red features Vikings, animal husbandry, and tales inspired by the earliest European visitors to North America.